angarsky/diveintopython/learn/classes/object_instantiation.md

 ### Instantiating a Class in Python

 To instantiate a class in Python, we create an object of the class, which will call the constructor method.
-Here's an example of a simple Python class and how to instantiate an object of that class.
+Here's an example of a simple class and how to instantiate an object of that class.

 ```python
 class Person: